Minnesota Duluth beats Providence 4-1 in NCAA semifinals

 Kobe Roth set up the goal by firing a shot from inside the blue line.
 Hawkey got his blocker up to stop it, but couldn’t control the rebound.
 Exell was already driving to the net when he chipped a bouncing puck over Hawkey’s out-stretched glove.

-The goal came some three minutes after Minnesota Duluth’s penalty-killers held the Friars scoreless during a two-man advantage spanning 1:18.
-Exell picked up the second penalty, in breaking up a scoring chance by slashing Providence’s Jack Dugan from behind while driving alone to the net.
+The goal came after Exell spent some anxious moments in the penalty box with teammate Tanner Laderout during the Friars’ 5-on-3 advantage.
+He picked up the second penalty in breaking up a scoring chance by slashing Providence’s Jack Dugan from behind while driving alone to the net.
 Dugan was unable to get off a shot.

+“Definitely, Tanner and I were stressing a little bit,” he said.
+“We were yelling even though they probably couldn’t hear us.
+But yeah, we thought our penalty kill did a great job.”

 Shepard stopped all four shots during the two power plays, including getting his left shoulder up to foil Scott Conway set up to the right of the net.